 Learning goals include:

 The course has three key learning objectives: First, students will learn and engage in discussions around the themes of identity and place, cultural diffusion, and notions of community drawn from interdisciplinary scholarship and place-based experience to understand the salient features of contemporary Tahiti.
 Second, students will gain an understanding of traditional knowledge systems, the types of information they contain, and how they are used and viewed by both Polynesians and Western scientists.
 Finally, through lectures, readings, discussions, the writing process, and field engagement, the class seeks to help students develop their critical thinking and writing skills.
-A strong emphasis on self-reflection through journal writing and other creative15%); 2) active engagement in field trips and other excursions (15%); 3) Daily reflective entries into journals (30%); and 4) weekly course content reflections based on prompts developed by instructor (40%).
+A strong emphasis on self-reflection through 1) daily journal writing and other creative activities (50%); 2) active engagement in field trips and other excursions (25%); and 3) a 10-15 page reflective essay on the social, cultural, and academic aspects of the Tahitian experience.

 This course will offer students an opportunity to develop a final project that focuses on their experiences and understanding of identity and place, oral traditions, cultural diffusion, and notions of community in the context of French Polynesia.
 Each participant will produce an essay that will serve as capstone project for participants of the 2018 Tahiti Study Abroad Program.